MODNet: Real-Time Trimap-Free Portrait Matting via Objective Decomposition: Experiments

 \subsection{Results on Real-World Data}

-Real-world data can be divided into multiple domains according to different device types or diverse imaging methods.
-By assuming that the images captured by the same kind of device (such as smartphones) belong to the same domain, we capture several video clips as the unlabeled data for self-supervised SOC domain adaptation.
-In this stage, we freeze the BatchNorm \cite{BatchNorm} layers within MODNet and finetune the convolutional layers by Adam with a learning rate of $0.0001$.
-Here we only provide visual results\,\footnotemark\;because no ground truth mattes are available.
-In Fig.~\ref{fig:video}, we composite the foreground over a green screen to emphasize that SOC is vital for generalizing MODNet to real-world data.
-In addition, OFD further removes flickers on the boundaries.
+To adapt MODNet to real-world data, we capture $\sim$400 video clips (divided into about 50,000 frames) as the unlabeled data for self-supervised SOC domain adaptation.
+In this stage, we freeze the BatchNorm layers within MODNet and finetune the convolutional layers by Adam at a learning rate of $0.0001$.
+The total number of fine-tuning epochs are 15.
+Here, we only provide visual results, as ground truth mattes are not available.
+In Fig.~\ref{fig:video}(b)(c), we composite the foreground over a green screen to emphasize that SOC is vital for generalizing MODNet to real-world data.

-Applying trimap-based methods in practice requires an additional step to obtain the trimap, which is commonly implemented by a depth camera, {\it e.g.}, ToF \cite{ToF}.
-Specifically, the pixel values in a depth map indicate the distance from the 3D locations to the camera, and the locations closer to the camera have smaller pixel values.
-We can first define a threshold to split the reversed depth map into foreground and background.
-Then, we can generate the trimap through dilation and erosion.
-However, this scheme will identify all objects in front of the human, {\it i.e.}, objects closer to the camera, as the foreground, leading to an erroneous trimap for matte prediction in some scenarios.
-In contrast, MODNet avoids such a problem by decoupling from the trimap input.
-We give an example in Fig.~\ref{fig:depth}.

-We also compare MODNet against the background matting (BM) proposed by \cite{BM}.
-Since BM does not support dynamic backgrounds, we conduct validations\,{ \footnotemark[\value{footnote}]} in the fixed-camera scenes from \cite{BM}.
-BM relies on a static background image, which implicitly assumes that all pixels whose value changes in the input image sequence belong to the foreground.
-As shown in Fig.~\ref{fig:bmc}, when a moving object suddenly appears in the background, the result of BM will be affected, but MODNet is robust to such disturbances.